Achievable logoAchievable logo

 457 plans

-A 457 plan is another type of non-qualified plan that is only available to government and certain non-profit organization employees.
-It is a unique non-qualified plan as it allows tax-deductible contributions and tax-deferred growth.
-Unlike all other retirement plans, early withdrawal penalties do not apply to 457 plans.
+A 457 plan is a non-qualified plan available to government employees and certain non-profit organization employees.
+It is unusual among non-qualified plans because it allows tax-deductible contributions and tax-deferred growth.

 Key points